doselect/docs.doselect.com/source/index.html.md

 ```
 ```
-This endpoint accepts the submission of a specific problem, identified by a `slug` submitted by a user who is identified by the `email`.
+This endpoint accepts a new submission for a specific problem, identified by a `slug` submitted by a user who is identified by the `email`.

 ### HTTP Request